-Flat Roof Drain Issues
+Common Flat Roof Drain Repair Issues on Commercial Roofs:

 - Location – Drains SHOULD NOT be installed next to other rooftop objects like A/C units, vent pipes, or skylights.